nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 Clearly, there is some secret data embed within the photos.

 I tried some common steganography techniques to extract the secret data.

 Firstly, I used the `strings` command to check for any human-readable strings within the image files.
 However, there was nothing found.

 Next, I used `exiftool` to extract the metadata from the images.
-However, there was also nothing of interesting there.
+However, nothing of interesting there as well.

 I then got to learn and try out various steganography tools.
-The tools I tried were: `steghide`, `stegcracker`, `zsteg`, `binwalk`.
+The tools I tried were: `steghide`, `stegcracker`, `zsteg` and `binwalk`.

 *(Note: I learned that `steghide` only works for **JPEG, BMP, WAV and AU** files.
 If we want to potentially extract data from **PNG** files, we must use `zsteg` instead.)*

-I tried using `steghide`:
+Using `steghide`:

 ![screenshot15](../assets/images/agent_sudo/screenshot15.png)